 What is VoLTE/HD Voice, and how does this all work?

 Making voice calls is intrinsically linked to the capabilities of your mobile network and device.
-The quality and features available for voice calls depend on the type of network you’re connected to, such as 2G, 3G, or 4G, as well as the capabilities of your smartphone.
+The quality and features available for voice calls depend on the type of network you use, such as 2G, 3G, or 4G, as well as the capabilities of your smartphone.
 VoLTE and HD Voice are two modern protocols for making wireless calls, taking advantage of the up to three times higher bandwidth of 4G LTE for much higher quality calls than older networks.
 New devices use superior VoLTE and HD Voice, while older devices still use existing 3G networks.

 As 3G is switched off, you need VoLTE or HD Voice support to make calls on 4G networks.